nim-lang/Nim/doc/intern.md

   as a specialization.

 We already know the type information as a graph in the compiler.
-Thus we need to serialize this graph as RTTI for C code generation.
+Thus, we need to serialize this graph as RTTI for C code generation.
 Look at the file ``lib/system/hti.nim`` for more information.